SCT-MEV-LAB/DelinVips/README.md

 ---
 ## Definition

-This repo  deal with  delineation algorithm for image processing.
+This repo  deal with  delineation algorithm for image processing proposed by Gomes O.F.
+(See  ...).
 It contains the source code for DelinVips filter (i.e., plugins developed by the  Scanning Electron Microscope laboratory  team at the Mineral Center of Technology ([CETEM ](www.cetem.gov.br)).
 Check the packages directory for the plugins.

 ---
 ## Prerequisites